2024 Farm Sector Income Forecast

 Suggested citation for linking to this discussion:

 U.S. Department of Agriculture, Economic Research Service.
-(2024, September 5).
-Farm Sector Income & Finances: Farm Sector Income Forecast.
+(2024, December 3).
+Farm sector income & finances: Farm sector income forecast.

-See a summary of the forecasts in the table U.S. farm sector financial indicators, 2017–2024F, or see all data tables on farm income and wealth statistics.
+See all forecast and estimate data on farm income and wealth statistics or see a summary of the forecasts in the table U.S. farm sector financial indicators, 2017–2024F.

 Note: In the text below, year-to-year changes in the major aggregate components of farm income are generally discussed in nominal dollars, although cases are noted where the change is reversed using inflation-adjusted dollars.